 Page 6 – Panel 2: Behind Neron’s throne is the Trickster while Satanus kneels in front of him.
-Neron who is unhappy with the former’s actions which, presumably, took place in a tie-in issue.
+Neron who is unhappy with the former’s actions which took place in Primal Force #13 and #14 (thanks to Michael Choman for providing that info.)
 Satanus is more than willing to sell out his own sister to save his own hide . . .

 Page 6 – Panel 4: . . . which is an offer Neron simply can’t refuse.

 Page 6 – Panels 5 and 6: The Trickster watches and reminds the reader that Neron is after “one specific, perfect pure soul” which everyone assumes is that of Superman.

 Page 7 – Panel 1: Appearing in the cage is Blaze, sister of Satanus.

 Page 7 – Panel 2: Neron states that “Ultimately everyone is selfish” a perception which will turn out to be important later on.